1994 Estoril Open

 The 1994 Estoril Open was a tennis tournament played on outdoor clay courts.
 This event was the 5th edition of the Estoril Open, included in the 1994 ATP Tour World Series.
 The event took place at the Estoril Court Central, in Oeiras, Portugal, from 28 March through 4 April 1994.
-Third-seeded Carlos Costa won the singles title.
+Third-seeded Carlos Costa won the singles title, his second at the event after 1992.